-Dentures were originally made of plastic or porcelain, but modern dentures are made from hard resin.
+Dentures were originally made of plastic or porcelain.
+But modern dentures are made from hard resin.
 Getting used to dentures requires some time.
 It can take weeks—even months—until you get used to eating and talking with the artificial material.

 Dentures are one of the most common dental procedures in the country.
 38.6 million people in America used dentures last years.
 They’re an effective replacement once you get used to them, but there are also some risks attached if you don’t take care of them.

+Do you want to know the dangers of dirty dentures?
 Here are some of the risks that dirty dentures pose.

 Risks Associated with Dirty Dentures